 This clause applies the parties to this Agreement and Council's employees.
-The purpose of this procedure is to develop constructive and positive process/solution to issues that arise in the workplace.
-If you are unhappy about how you have been treated by Council or another employee, you are encouraged to tell Council.
+The purpose of this clause is to develop constructive and positive process/solution to issues that arise in the workplace.
+If employees are unhappy about how they have been treated by Council or another employee, they are encourages to tell Council.
 If the issue is not resolved informally, the process in this clause will apply.